Spirit of Japan (Extrait de Parfum) by Elixir Attar

 MissChippieMissChippie 2 years ago

-I enjoyed walking this path with you, the path of traditional, artistic and traditional scent perception.
-I will keep the imaginations of the Kōdō ceremony in my mind and on my memo list. ✨
+I enjoyed walking this path of traditional, artistic, and classic fragrance perception with you.
+I'll keep the imaginations of the Kōdō ceremony well in my memory and on my memo list. ✨

 Translated · Show originalShow translation